rabbitmq/rabbitmq-website/versioned_docs/version-3.13/oauth2-examples-auth0.md

 # Use https://auth0.com/ as OAuth 2.0 server

-Demonstrate how to authenticate using the OAuth 2.0 protocol and Auth0 as Authorization Server using the following flows:
+This guide explains how to set up OAuth 2.0 for RabbitMQ and Auth0 as Authorization Server using the following flows:

-* Access management UI via a browser
+* Access [management UI](./management/) via a browser
 * Access management rest api
-* Access AMQP protocol
+* Application authentication and authorization

 ## Prerequisites to follow this guide

 * Have an account in https://auth0.com/.
 * Docker
-* `git clone https://github.com/rabbitmq/rabbitmq-oauth2-tutorial`.
-This github repository contains all the configuration files and scripts used on this example.
+* A local clone of a [GitHub repository](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial) that contains all the configuration files and scripts used on this example

 ## Create RabbitMQ API